-Xavi has already laid the law down at Barcelona as he imposes 10 clear rules for everyone
+Xavi imposed 10 clear rules that everyone must follow at Barcelona

 9. ‘Risky’ activities are no longer acceptable

-Players will no longer be able to participate in ‘risky’ activities, such as surfing or riding an electric bike.
-Those who ignore this rule will potentially be in breach of their contracts and serious repercussions could follow.
+Players are no longer able to participate in ‘risky’ activities, such as surfing or riding an electric bike.
+Those who ignore this rule are potentially in breach of their contracts and serious repercussions could follow.

 10. A good image is essential